 - Polar fleece (or alternate fabric) in high visibility colours for dogs

 To weave a toy as shown, clean fabric is cut into 4 long narrow strips.
-You can scale the toy to suit your dog and your materials by altering the width and/or length of the fleece strips.
+You can scale the tug toy to suit your dog and your materials by altering the width and/or length of the fleece strips.
 I’ve made many different shapes and sizes over the years.
 Fortunately, when making a tug with fleece there is also no need to be too fussy about straight lines when cutting.
 Yay!
+Try to cut them in a similar width though to help keep your pattern looking nice and consistent.
+No need to worry about any accidentally wobbly cuts, though.

 Weaving a Four Colour DIY Spiral Dog Tug Toy

-This toy was created using a diagonal corner-to-corner weaving method to create a uniformly speckled spiral tug.
-Detailed instructions as well as additional diagrams and step-by-step photos for this weaving method are available in our comprehensive post on making spiral dog tug toys.
+This high visibility dog toy was made using a diagonal corner-to-corner weaving method to create a speckled spiral tug.
+Detailed instructions as well as additional diagrams and step-by-step photos for this weaving method are available in our post on making spiral dog tug toys.

 Additional Toy Making Help and Information